projectgus/hyundai-kona-ev-can-logs/README.md

 * Remove foot from accelerator (no brake)
 * Car slows down, rolls backwards for a time, then comes to a stop (no brake applied)

+### 240512-1-comp-can-pcan

+2021 Kona.

+Ch0 is "COMP CAN", the small CAN network between the A/C controller, compressor and PTC heater.
+Ch1 is PCAN.

+Stationary vehicle, alternatively turning the A/C and the heater on and off.

+### 240512-2-pcan-regen-brake

+2021 Kona.

+Ch0 PCAN.
+Using the regen braking "hold left paddle" feature (I think).

+### 240512-3-pcan-rolling-neutral

+2021 Kona.

+Ch0 PCAN.
+Driving at low speed, switching to Neutral and rolling, then back to Drive while still rolling.
+Repeats a few times.

+### 240512-4-pcan-paddle-braking

+2021 Kona.

+Ch0 PCAN.
+Using the regen braking "hold left paddle" feature to fully stop the vehicle.

+### 240512-5-pcan-paddle-braking-2

+2021 Kona.

+Ch0 PCAN.
+Using the regen braking "hold left paddle" feature to fully stop the vehicle again.

+### 240512-6-pcan-charge-door-open-closed

+2021 Kona.

+Ch0 PCAN.
+Opening and closing the charge port door (nothing connected to charge port.)